nilanshutwinkle/random-notes/Korean Flashcards/README.md

-# Korean Vocabulary
+# Korean Flashcards

 ## About

-Contains Korean vocabulary stored in CSV.
+Contains Korean vocabulary and grammar stored in CSV.
 There are no headers for these CSV, but if there were, they would be:

 ```
 Korean,English